wshku/DSEC-MOT/README.md

 This example annotation represents a car appearing at the timestamp 54828357559 microsecond, with a unique track ID of 10.
 The bounding box for this object has its top-left corner at coordinates (178, 222) and dimensions of width 100 and height 70.

 ---
 We hope our DSEC-MOT dataset contributes to advancing research in event-based multi-object tracking.
 If you have any questions or issues, feel free to reach out to us or open an issue in this GitHub repository.
-Happy tracking!
+Enjoy tracking!